go-lo/go-lo/README.md

 * [Subdirectories](#pkg-subdirectories)

 ## <a name="pkg-overview">Overview</a>
-package golo is a framework for running distributed loadtesting with go.
+Package golo is a framework for running distributed loadtesting with go.

-It consists of multiple agents which receive jobs from a scheduler, and send results to a collector.
+When used in a loadtest it will:

-An agent will:
+	* Provide a make http requests using anything which implements the golo.HTTPClient interface (the default value is an *http.Client from "net/http")

-	* Receive a compiled loadtest (see below)
+	* Turn responses into the lineformat an agent (github.com/go-lo/agent) can parse and handle
-	* Run this locally
+	* Prints these lines to STDOUT (via a gofunc) where an agent can parse them (this is to put the burden of buffering, parsing, and collecting onto an agent to allow a loadtest schedule to concentrate on just making requests

-	* Send requests to this binary over rpc
+It does all of this by exposing an RPC service which an agent uses to schedule a call.

-	* Stream STDOUT _from_ the binary and send data to a collector
+This library, then, is most useful when used with the rest of the go-lo suite but can realisitically be used by anything which works like a go-lo client.

 A simple loadtest looks like: